GChristensen/posts/_posts/2022-06-29-understand-functional-programming-in-20-minutes.md

 ## Abstractions Based on ADTs

 So, you decided to create some abstractions by composing some functions that accept and return some ADTs.
-During the course they may create some effects.
+During the course of execution, they may produce some effects.
 Here you are entering the territory of the functional plumbing with morphisms.
-In the case of static type checking, its constraints could not be satisfied automatically, and you need to choose right morphisms to make your composed chain of functions to work as intended.
-The morphisms are usually implemented as methods of the typeclass implementation for the particular context.
+Unfortunately, the constraints imposed by static types could not be satisfied automatically.
+You need to choose the right morphisms to make your chain of composed functions to work as intended.
+The morphisms are usually implemented as methods of the typeclass implementation for the particular context type.

 Let's assume that `mayb` returns an integer result of some computation wrapped in `Maybe`.